cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 Classically, SBP operators were developed from the perspective of finite difference methods.
 However, more recently especially in [^Gassner2013] and subsequent papers, the connection of finite element method to SBP operators was developed.
 It turns out that many finite element schemes, like the discontinuous Galerkin spectral element method (DGSEM), can be interpreted as schemes based on certain SBP operators.
-In this context the SBP operators are defined locally on a reference element.
+In this context, the SBP operators are defined locally on a reference element.
 The
-DGSEM uses Gauss-Lobatto-Legendre nodes and weights to form a quadrature rule, which also lead to a differentiation matrix.
+DGSEM uses Gauss-Lobatto-Legendre nodes and weights to form a quadrature rule, which also leads to a differentiation matrix.
 Together, these satisfy the SBP property.
 To obtain global mass and derivative matrices, the local operators can be coupled across the elements as presented in [^RanochaMitsotakisKetcheson2021].
 You can create periodic
 DG operators with